rammewerk/hydrator/README.md

 - **Built-in types**: `string`, `int`, `float`, `bool`, `array`
 - **Date types**: `DateTime`, `DateTimeImmutable`, `DateTimeZone`
 - **Backed enums** - Using the enum’s `from()` method
+- **Unit enums** - Using the enum’s case name as matching value
 - **Union/Intersection types** (e.g., `string|int`, `InterfaceA&InterfaceB`)
 - **Classes** (e.g., `public AnotherClass $class`) — nested objects are hydrated if valid data is provided
 - **Arrays of classes** via the `mapArray()` method.
 [More about nested objects here.](#nested-hydration)

+***Note**: One should try not to use union/intersection types, as they may lead to unexpected results.
+Use with caution.*

 ## Nested hydration